 Some ways to change it up: Put food coloring in the water so they can see the warm water travel through the ice, have them use salt also as a melting agent, have them use toy hammers and drills to chip away at the ice as it melts.
 We have done all of these variations.
 We constantly need things to do with kids at home all the time!

 Make a list of categories of items in your house.
 Examples: Something you can make a fort with, something that starts with an A, something that your sister uses to sleep.

-Have each kid find items that fit the description and bring it to a staging area inside the house (like the living room).
-After they are all done all the items have to be put back where they go!
+Have each kid find items that fit the description and bring them to a staging area inside the house (like the living room).
+After they are all done, all the items have to be put back where they go!

 Take out some cookie cutters or other random kitchen utensils (tuna strainer, knife, fork, different size measuring spoons and have them play around).
 This is a super fun sensory activity for children.